davinRugb/GitHubCloneProject/README.md

-This is the description of my repo
+This is the description of my ALX repo
  Modification in main branch.